Point-Cloud-Object-Tracking/point-cloud-object-tracking/README.md

 ### Creating symbolic links to the datasets

-To make it easier to work with the datasets, we create symbolic links to the datasets in the `OpenPCDet` folderse.
+To make it easier to work with the datasets, we create symbolic links to the datasets in the `OpenPCDet` folders.
 This is done by running the following commands:

 ```bash
 ln -sf ~/datasets/kitti $PWD/OpenPCDet/data/kitti